Chapter 12 - Finding My Way Back

-My native scout was mysterious in our subsequent communications and that became even more so, when I visited the foundation offices in Palo Alto.
+My new native friend was mysterious in our subsequent communications and that became even more so, when I visited the foundation offices in Palo Alto.
 The foundation had been set up by a white engineering bigwig who for some reason wanted to help the area find its bearings.
-Not many people in the non-profit world knew about them, but when I visited my friend told me to just tell them a story with an amount of money attached.
+Not many people in the non-profit world knew about this family foundation, but my friend told me to just tell them a story with an amount of money attached.

 I did so while I was still at Mass Media and to my shock the Plateau project was funded.
 What lay ahead of me were many days and nights deep into the rez with medicine men and tribal elders, as well as storycatching with researchers at the Universities and representatives of the native arts community.
-However, as I was driving back to California in my RV, I got a call from John Chester that would delay this project for the moment and pull me into the grand adventure of Random 1.
+However, as I was driving back in my RV from the plateau to California, I got a call from John Chester that would delay this project for the time being and pull me into the grand adventure of Random 1.

 Someone Said Yes… I Think.

-This began a series of telephone calls with me and John about what it all meant.
-I would ask John to tell me exactly what she had said.
+This began a series of telephone calls between me and John about what it all meant.
 I feared it was a brush off move, even with the seeming connection.
-John called her office in New York and she actually chatted with him briefly and asked him to send her the pilot.
+John called her office in New York as instructed and she actually chatted with him briefly and asked him to send her the pilot.
 She would then meet with him in person to discuss.
 I was still wary.
 It’s so easy to get lost in the shuffle of everyday network life, but her secretary did call back and schedule a meeting.
 We all thought… wow, could this be?

 John went up to New York from his home in Baltimore and waited in the lobby as Nancy delayed the meeting a while, but finally invited him in.
-True to form she had not looked at the pilot. (roughly 40 minutes) She was rushed so she said she would and then call John.
+True to form she had not looked at the pilot. (roughly 40 minutes) She was rushed so she said she would and then get back to John.

-This was a moment where John’s instincts from all the other pitches would come into play.
-He told her he would not leave the pilot.
+John’s instincts from all the other pitches came into play.
+He told her he would not leave the pilot with her.
 What he wanted was for them to watch it right then.
 This was what was so great about John.
 He could be fearless.
 He even told her another network was going to make him an offer.
 (Not entirely true)

 In the subsequent weeks we got more details.
 The per episode licensing fee was a decent $350,000 an episode.
 We thought we could shoot it for far less so that was good.
 There was only one catch.
 We had to deliver the 10 episodes by fall.
 It was now June.
 That meant that we would have to put together multiple crews plus editing teams to do episodes in parallel.
 Because John was the director and on camera all the time, this was going to be challenging!

 I had been happy to help John get this going, but now it was here, an old theme came up from my days in linear film.
-Other than the director, actual production jobs are just mostly organizing work.
-In a sense it was creative, particularly in this case, but all the same it was not really interesting to me.
-I had been excited by the concept of guerilla philanthropy that was at the core of the shows premise.
-I reasoned that the show could excite the audience to get involved.
+Other than the director, actual production jobs are mostly just organizing work.
+In a sense it was creative, particularly in this case, but all the same it was not really that interesting to me.
+I had been excited by the concept of guerilla philanthropy that the show was based on and I reasoned that the show could excite the audience to get engaged.
 That was actually what I wanted to do.
 The convergence media piece.
 I wanted to build a web portal that we would run out of the back of the R1 RV mobile studio.
 Through it we would connect the audience directly to us.
-We would find out if they wanted to help.
+We would find out if they really wanted to help others.

 John would eventually get them to agree to our own web portal and asked me to create it and be the editor.
 I would go under the surname of “The Chief.”
-If A&E had not agreed to let us do the web portal our next adventure in the Random 1 experience would not have ever happened.
+If A&E had not agreed to let us do our own web portal our next adventure in the Random 1 experience would never have ever happened.
 The world does move in mysterious ways if you let it.

 Tucson to Boulder

 As all this was going on, Jennifer’s time at Miraval in Tucson came to an end.
 They did not handle it well during the merger, so she was back at ground zero in a town that she really disliked.
 We had always talked about Boulder.
 When we originally went to Whidbey it was our second choice and at this point it just seemed like the right thing to do.
-Even though she didn’t have a job there and I was still in LA, I came out and we packed her and Matt in her RV and we drove to Flagstaff Arizona.
+Even though she didn’t have a job there and I was still in LA, I came out and we packed her and Matt in her RV and drove to Flagstaff Arizona.
 From there she went East to Boulder and I went west back to LA.
-She would say later it was the right move.

 One side job remained.
 I was almost done with the Bible Game, but Random 1 needed me immediately.
 I talked to David Todd and once again he was a champ.
 He was happy I was going to do something I was excited about and they could finish up the game.